SmalkiGroove/heroes-expansion/doc/SKILLS.md

 ### DEFENSE
 - __Defensive Formation__ : Defense of creatures in hero's army increased when close to each other on the battlefield.
 - __Hold Ground__ : Troops under hero's control get an aditional +30% bonus to their defense carrying out the Defend command.
-- __Preparation__ : All the creatures, while discharging the Defend command, will retaliate any enemy, which assaults them, first, even if the enemy has ï¿½No retaliationï¿½ ability.
+- __Preparation__ : All the creatures, while discharging the Defend command, will retaliate any enemy, which assaults them, first, even if the enemy has “No retaliation” ability.
-Moreover, if the defending creature has ï¿½Unlimited Retaliationï¿½ ability, it will attack the enemy twice: Before and after itï¿½s assault.
+Moreover, if the defending creature has “Unlimited Retaliation” ability, it will attack the enemy twice: Before and after it’s assault.
 - __Evasion__ : Decreases damage dealt to your creatures by ranged attacks by 15%.
 - __Seal of Protection__ : Hero gains +2 defense.
 Creatures in his or her army have doubled Attack and Defense and 50% Magic-proof until first action in combats.
 - __Stamina__ : Creatures in hero's army have 10% more HP permanently.